AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration elements.md

 ## Operation elements

 You can instruct OSS to perform specific operations on an object during its lifecycle by specifying one or more operation elements in the lifecycle rule.
 The effect of these operations depends on the versioning status of the bucket.
-The following section provides an overview of the relationship between the operation on an object as specified in the lifecycle rule and the versioning status of the bucket that contains the object.
+The following section provides an overview of the relationship between the operation on an object as specified in the lifecycle rule and the versioning status of the bucket in which the object is stored.

 -   Unversioned buckets